Is Grokking a Computational Glass Relaxation?: WanD: Eliminating grokking without regularization

 \section{WanD: Eliminating grokking without regularization}

 The above results show that the equilibrium state at low training loss has high generalizability regardless of whether the weight norm of the network is restricted.
 Therefore, we believe that grokking is a dynamic process caused by the optimizer's inefficient exploration of the loss landscape basins.
 The WLMD method we used is good at sampling high entropy states of NNs, which inspires us to design an optimizer by imitating WLMD, that can find high entropy states and therefore should also eliminate grokking.
-Here, we design an optimizer, WanD, based on the one-dimensional Wang-Landau molecular dynamics.
+Here, we design an optimizer, WanD, based on the one-dimensional Wang-Landau Molecular Dynamics.
 The continuous-time dynamics of WanD is as follows.

-where $\theta(t)$ is a tensor of the NN parameters in time $t$, and $L_{train}$ is the logarithm of the cross-entropy training loss. $\eta(t)$ is a noise given by $\langle\eta_i(t)\eta_j(t') \rangle=\lambda (2-\lambda)k_BT\delta_{ij}\delta(t-t')$ , $k_BT=1$ is a temperature term, and $\lambda$ is a friction coefficient.
+where $\theta(t)$ is a tensor of the NN parameters in time $t$, and $ln(L_{train})$ is the logarithm of the cross-entropy training loss. $\eta(t)$ is a noise given by $\langle\eta_i(t)\eta_j(t') \rangle=\lambda (2-\lambda)k_BT\delta_{ij}\delta(t-t')$ , $k_BT=1$ is a temperature term, and $\lambda$ is a friction coefficient.
 When sampling the entropy landscape using WLMD, we obtain the corresponding training loss and test accuracy of the NN to locate where to add entropy.
-In designing the training optimizer, we cannot use the test data, so the training process can be regarded as sampling the entropy $S(L_{train})$ in the dimension of the training loss alone.
+For the WanD optimizer, its training process samples the entropy landscape $S(ln(L_{train}))$ based solely on training loss, due to the fundamental constraint that it can only access training data.
 In addition, we set up an appropriate entropy bias to accelerate the NN's exploration at low training loss area.
+The overall WanD training procedure is summarized in Algorithm \ref{alg:WanD}.